CybrNight/Mod-Manager/README.md

 Universal mod manager written in python.

 After being annoyed that Nexus Mod Manager wasn't written universally (still have no idea why), and because I didn't want to use someone else's code I made this.
 A glorified copy paste button that works fairly well.
-There are compiled version available, but the source
+There are compiled version available, but the source is the most up to date

 Running from source is as simple as running main.py from Terminal/CMD or what have you